La Crescenta-Montrose, California: Points of historical interest

 The Old School Bell: La Crescenta's school bell first rang students to school from across the valley in 1890.
 It was placed in storage from 1948 until 1976 when it was re-hung and dedicated with a plaque listing the names of the children in the first class at La Crescenta Elementary.
 The bell, located in front of La Crescenta Elementary School, is rung once a year in June by the graduating students.

 La Crescenta Presbyterian Church is a striking church building constructed in 1923.
 This is one of the older congregations in the valley, first meeting in the 1880s.
-In the congregation's early years, it shared facilities with the elementary school as did the Episcopals that later built St. Luke's.
+In the congregation's early years, it shared facilities with the elementary school as did the Episcopalians who later built St. Luke's.
 La Crescenta Presbyterian Church is located at 2902 Montrose Avenue.

+Crescenta Valley Community Regional Park is a diverse recreational area serving residents of La Crescenta.
+From 1934-1957, part of the land was privately owned by the German-American League and was named Hindenburg Park after former German President Paul Von Hindenburg.
+The park hosted German cultural events in addition to several pro-Nazi rallies.
+In 2016, a “Welcome to Hindenburg Park” sign was erected at Crescenta Valley Community Regional Park, sparking controversy within the community.
+After significant debate and encouragement from The Jewish Federation of the Greater San Gabriel and Pomona Valleys, the sign was taken down.

+Pickens Canyon Park, situated at the intersection of Briggs Boulevard and Foothill Boulevard, is a small community space.
+The park is a remembrance of the early days of settlers in La Crescenta.
+Within the park are plaques remembering Colonel Theodore Pickens.
+He settled in what is now La Crescenta in 1871, where he claimed ownership of the forests and water sources, exploiting the resources for profit.
+Pickens Canyon Park also honors Dr. Benjamin Briggs, who settled in 1881 and was responsible for establishing the community's first streets, schools, and churches, as well as giving the valley its name, La Crescenta.